ramigs/nuxt-fauna-article/nuxt-fauna.md

 Introduction to the step.
 What are we going to do and why are we doing it?

+"To style our app, we’ll be making use of Bulma.
+Open nuxt.config.js and paste the code below within the link object that is inside the head object:"

 Site will have 2 static pages:

-- index.vue: latest articles about Nuxt.js will be listed
+- index.vue: where all repos will be listed
-- \_slug.vue: most popular articles for last year period.
+- \_slug.vue: repo details page

+"Notice how the response and the query are of very similar shapes.
+A successful GraphQL response always has a data key"

-"Let’s imitate DEV.TO URL structure for our simple app.
-Our pages folder should look like this"
+structure for our app.
+Our pages folder should look like this:

 ```shell
 ├── index.vue